kamakshidasan/editdistancemergetree/README.md

 # Edit Distance

 To be able to run code from this repository, install TTK using [these](https://topology-tool-kit.github.io/installation.html) guidlelines.
-This code has been tested with TTK 0.96 on Ubuntu 16.04/MacOS High Sierra.
+This code has been tested with TTK 0.98 on Ubuntu 18.04/MacOS Catalina.

 This repository provides code to perform the following tasks: